-Neither exam grades nor course grades in the course will be provided via email or discussed via email.
-If you would like to discuss your exams, grades, and/or your coursework in general, you should see me or our teaching assistants during office hours.
-We will be happy to go over your grades with you at any point in the semester.
+• Neither individual exam grades nor final course grades will be provided via email or discussed via email.
+If you would like to discuss your exams, grades, and/or your coursework in general, you should see me or our teaching assistant during office hours.
+We will be happy to review your grades with you at any point in the semester.
 We cannot help you, however, if you never contact or come see us or if you wait to do so until the night before exams.